Frühlingsarbeit im Garten

 Reduced activity of microorganisms

-From the outside, you can hardly see any of this.
-But plants "sense" this condition immediately.
-They react with stunted growth, weak root development , or increased susceptibility to stress – long before visible problems arise.
+Little of this is visible from the outside.
+But plants "feel" this state immediately.
+They react with stagnant growth, weak root formation, or increased susceptibility to stress – long before visible problems arise.

 Why spring is so crucial for soil biology

-In spring, not only do plants awaken – soil life also begins anew .
-Microorganisms, fungi, bacteria, and soil fauna begin to become active again.
-They are the ones that:
+In spring, not only the plants awaken – soil life also restarts.
+Microorganisms, fungi, bacteria, and soil fauna become active again.
+They are the ones who:

-But for that they need suitable conditions : air, water, structure, minerals – and above all, stability .
+But for this, they need suitable conditions: air, water, structure, minerals – and above all stability.

-This is precisely where a common misconception lies in gardening practice:
+This is precisely where a common misconception in gardening lies:

-👉 Spring is often used to quickly supply nutrients instead of stabilizing the base on which everything else is built.
+👉 Spring is often used to quickly add nutrients, instead of stabilizing the foundation upon which everything else is built.

 Fertilizing means adding substances.

-Healthy soil is not a storage depot, but a living organism .
-Nutrients only work effectively when they:
+A healthy soil is not a storage facility, but a living organism.
+Nutrients only work effectively if they are:

 • not present in chemical excesses

-If this balance is lacking, familiar problems arise:
+If this balance is missing, well-known problems arise:

-Over-fertilization, nutrient loss, stress for plants – and in the long term, increasingly unstable soil.
+Over-fertilization, nutrient losses, stress for plants – and long-term, an increasingly unstable soil.

 Mineral order in the soil: why structure is so important

-Besides organic matter, soil needs something that is often overlooked: mineral order .
+In addition to organic matter, soil needs something that is often overlooked: mineral order.

 This is where natural clay minerals like zeolite come into play.
-They don't act as fertilizers, but rather as a stabilizing base in the soil:
+They do not act as fertilizer, but as a stabilizing base in the soil:

 • They improve soil structure